Callum Hudson-Odoi transfer: Chelsea increasingly hopeful teenager will reject Bayern Munich | Goal.com

 He has already doubled his game time for the season in the last month, with two league appearances and a start in the Carabao Cup semi-final first leg against Tottenham under his belt.

-He featured off the bench in Saturday's win over Newcastle, with the Stamford Bridge faithful greeting him with a rendition of 'Hudson-Odoi, we want you to stay'.
+The teenager featured off the bench in Saturday's win over Newcastle, when the Stamford Bridge faithful greeting him with a rendition of 'Hudson-Odoi, we want you to stay'.

 As a player who joined the club at the age of eight, such a show of faith from supporters could yet play a part in him deciding against a departure to the continent and remaining at Chelsea.